zhiyaoxu/phonekeys2letters/README.md

 ### Target

-a demo to show maven abilities to allow users to input phone dialing keys to obtain all possible alphabetical character combinations.
+a Java demo application to show Maven abilities to allow users to input phone dialing keys to obtain all possible alphabetical character combinations.

 ### Requirements